Chapter 15. Planning for Installation on IBM Z

 dasdacan have partitions

-zfcpdevice driver) and a switch, SCSI LUNs can be presented to Linux on System z as if they were locally attached SCSI drives.
+zfcpdevice driver) and a switch, SCSI LUNs can be presented to Linux on IBM Z as if they were locally attached SCSI drives.